Dress - Day dress

 - This c1849 silk blue grey window pane check dress features a high round neck and pleats on either shoulder extending over the natural shoulder line.
 The dress shows evidence of nine ornamental buttons down the centre front with only four blue silk buttons currently still attached.
 The dress fastens with thirteen concealed hook and eye closures to the waist.
 The Pagoda sleeves inset into the bodice in a small high armhole flaring out and finishing just below the elbow.
 A pale blue silk ribbon with a diagonal drawn stitch design decorates the front of the sleeve in a simple geometric design.
 The Pagoda sleeve is lined in a matching pale blue silk.
 The full skirt is pleated into the waistband and finishes just above the floor at the front.
 At the back the bodice features a squared off design to the princess panels shaping the dress into the body.
 The skirt is heavily pleated at the centre back into the waistline and finishes slightly longer at the back than the front.
 The skirt features two very small pockets on either side of the dress, just inside the hips.

-Elizabeth and John were married at the Free Church of Ayr at Lindsaystonn, Parish of Kirkmickach, Ayrshire, Scotland on 15th October 1849.
-At this time his occupation was listed as Minister of Presbyterian Church and hers as Governess.
-They left Australia on the 1st of November 1849 and arrived in Australia 6 months later.
-Apparently John's hair had turned snow white during the journey due to his seasickness!
+Elizabeth and John were married at the Free Church of Ayr at Lindsaystonn in the Parish of Kirkmickach, Ayrshire, Scotland on 15 October 1849.
+At this time his occupation was listed as "Minister of Presbyterian Church" and hers as "Governess".
+They left for Australia on the 1 November 1849 and arrived in Australia 6 months later.
+Apparently John's hair turned snow white during the journey due to his seasickness!